yawyd/Mycodo/docs/Supported-Functions.md

 ##### Measurement

 - Type: Select Measurement
-- Selections: Input, Math, Function,
+- Selections: Input, Math, Function
 - Description: Select a measurement the selected output will affect

 ##### Output

+- Type: Select Device, Measurement, and Channel
+- Selections: Output
 - Description: Select an output to control that will affect the measurement

 ##### Setpoint